West-Coast-Differentiators/cs107-FinalProject/README.md

 There is more work to be done as elaborated in Futures Section but what we have currently is a step in the right direction.

 Based on the usage context, optimization errors and lack of understanding of how optimizers work can affect societies in varying degrees.
-For instance, innacurate optimizations can result in delays/increased inventory costs in supply chain management.
+For instance, inaccurate optimizations can result in delays/increased inventory costs in supply chain management.
 Knowledge about how an optimizer does optimization can have positive and negative impacts.
 Per study elaborated in [6], lack of transparency in algorithmic management affected the morale of employees.
 On the contrary, there were scenarios where knowledge of how the algorithm optimized the objective encouraged offenders to game the system.

 It is important to design optimizers in `WestCoastAD` that converge faster with high accuracy.
-There is the potential misuse of showcasing these methods as methods that can find optimal results but in reality they are very sensitive to parameter settings and unless you have a convex function there is really no guarantee that you are even close to the true optimum.
+There is the potential misuse of showcasing these methods as methods that can find optimal results but in reality they are very sensitive to parameter settings and unless the optimization function is convex, there is no guarantee that the algorithm will be close to the true global optimum.

 ### Software Inclusivity